foli/ngFire-Course/README.md

 # ng-fire :metal:

-This repo contains the exercice files for the Udemy course:
+This repo contains the exercise files for the Udemy course:
 Build Angular 5 apps with Firebase and Angular Material https://goo.gl/8HZJLm